Raphael-Boichot/Pico-slide-show/README.md

 New palettes encoded in RGB565 can be very easily added.

+The code and board design are so basic that they can probably be ported to an ESP32 mini without difficulty.

 ## Parts needed to build the device

 - The [custom PCB](/PCB), any thickness, any finish, any color.
 Order at [JLCPCB](https://jlcpcb.com/) with the gerber .zip;